kuryla/organic_neb_mace/README.md

 ## Iterative training

-Directory `01_iterative_training` contains the initial training set (recatants only) `train.xyz` along with isolated atom energies.
+Directory `01_iterative_training` contains the initial training set (reactants only) `train.xyz` along with isolated atom energies.
 The test set `test.xyz` contains transition states that are transferred to the training set in small batches during iterative training.

 The script `orca_eval.py` is used to evaluate the MP2 energies and forces and contains the ORCA calculation details.